-Actual electricity is needed!
+Actual electricity is required!

-Okay, I’m just joking again about the cooking of our bodies by wifi
+Okay, I’m just joking, again, about the cooking of our bodies by Wi-Fi.

 ….
 But seriously, the tech does already exist.
 I’m not sure how comfortable I am with low power lightning bolts flying around my head looking for my cell phone to keep it fully charged.